The release of Bootstrap 4 comes with incredible value to web developers.

 And I’d say it’s worth watching the entire way through because this really is a “crash course” on the framework.

 You’ll learn all about BS grids, how to format page elements, and how to use default BS classes for styling your page.
 All with a slant towards newbies who may have never touched a line of Bootstrap in their life.

 Now if you want a truly comprehensive tutorial with absolutely everything on Bootstrap 4, then you want this video.

 It clocks in with a total of three hours of runtime.
 And there’s some incredibly detailed content in here to enjoy.

-You’ll learn everything from basic page alignment techniques to color alterations and even working with themes in BS4.
+You’ll learn everything from basic page alignment techniques to color alterations and even working with Bootstrap themes in BS4.